scm-manager/scm-manager/docs/en/user/admin/settings.md

 #### Plugin Center URL
 A plugin center can be used to conveniently manage plugins.
 If you want to use a plugin center that is not the default one, you only have to change this URL.
 If SCM-Manager is operated as part of a Cloudogu EcoSystem, the plugin center URL can be changed in the etcd.

-#### Enable Anonymous Access
+#### Anonymous Access
 In SCM-Manager 2 the access for anonymous access is realized by using an "_anonymous" user.
 When the feature is activated, a new user with the name "_anonymous" is created.
 This user can be authorized just like any other user.
-This user is used for access to SCM-Manager without login credentials (this does not apply to access via web UI).
+This user is used for access to SCM-Manager without login credentials.
+If the anonymous mode is protocol only you may access the SCM-Manager via the REST API and VCS protocols.
+With fully enabled anonymous access you can also use the webclient without credentials.

 Example: If anonymous access is enabled and the "_anonymous" user has full access on a certain Git repository, everybody can access this repository via command line and the classic Git commands without any login credentials.
 Access via SSH is not supported at this time.